 Allison Pearlman has been teaching yoga for over 26 years and Pilates for over 9 years.
 She trained with the British Wheel of Yoga as well as pre and post natal and kids yoga trainings.
 She has a CYQ Level 3 in Pilates and is a member of the Register of Exercise Professionals and is DBS checked.

-Allison teaches privately in client’s homes, in physiotherapy clinics, for the NHS and in clubs such as David Lloyd and Nuffield Health.
+Allison teaches privately in client’s homes, on Zoom, groups in person, for a physiotherapy clinic and in clubs such as David Lloyd and Nuffield Health.

 Click the links below to learn more about Pilates and Yoga:

 Pilates is an exercise system that focuses on stretching and strengthening the whole body to improve balance, muscle-strength, flexibility and posture.
 Created by German-born Joseph Pilates in the early 1900s, it is a well-established, proven form of exercise, which uses breathing and exercises focused on precise movements to target specific parts of the body.